-- 7.1 The mine under construction represents Moyeath project and evaluation and exploration expenses capitalised. - 7.2 The depletion and amortization charge for the year has been allocated to direct costs. - 7.3 Intangible assets represents exploration and evaluation assets (including mining rights originally granted by the Royal Decree Number M/17 effective 1 Dhu Al-Hijjah 1413H (corresponding to 22 May 1993) for a period of thirty years, with a right of renewal for future period of twenty years to Arabian Shield Development Company ("AADC") for the exploitation in Al Masane mine located in Najran, Saudi Arabia, with an area of 44 square kilometers for surface rental of SR 10,000 per square kilometer per year, i.e. SR 440,000 per year.).
+- 7.1 The mine under construction represents evaluation and exploration expenses capitalised. - 7.2 The depletion and amortization charge for the year has been allocated to direct costs. - 7.3 Intangible assets represents exploration and evaluation assets (including mining rights originally granted by the Royal Decree Number M/17 effective 1 Dhu Al-Hijjah 1413H (corresponding to 22 May 1993) for a period of thirty years, with a right of renewal for future period of twenty years to Arabian Shield Development Company ("AADC") for the exploitation in Al Masane mine located in Najran, Saudi Arabia, with an area of 44 square kilometers for surface rental of SR 10,000 per square kilometer per year, i.e. SR 440,000 per year.).
 These exploration and evaluation assets (including mining rights) were purchased by the Company from AADC in August 2009 for a cash consideration of SR 236.25 million.
 The title of aforementioned rights was transferred to the Company as per the ministry of Petroleum and mineral resources resolution dated 13 Ramadhan 1429H (corresponding to 13 September 2008) and the ministry subsequent letter dated 2 Muharram 1430H (corresponding to 30 December 2008).
 The Company also incurred further costs of SR 22.7 million subsequent to acquisition of these exploration and evaluation assets.
-These exploration and evaluation assets under mine properties after the production started in 2012 and amortized over the useful life of mine.
-Useful life of mine is determined based on the lower of the term of mining rights or the estimated time to explore and process the estimated ore reserves.
+These exploration and evaluation assets were transferred to intangible assets under mine properties after the production started in 2012 and amortized over the useful life of mine.
+Useful life of mine is determined based on the lower of the term of mining rights or the estimated time to explore and process the estimated ore reserves. - 7.4 During the year ended 31 December 2024, Moyeath Orebody Project was operational and assets amounting to SR 416,606,776 has been capitalized in property, plant and equipment from mine properties. - 7.5 During the year, inventories amounting SR 3,661,366 were transferred from mine properties upon completion and start of commercial production of Moyeath Orebody Project. - 7.6 During the year, exploration and evaluation expenses were written off from mine under construction related to exploration sites that have been closed for further exploration activities.